hamersaw/anamnesis/README.md

 ## TODO
 - fix datanodeManager update handling (cheeky as best)
-- support favoredNodes on 'create' method (decide which node the data is written to)
 - complete implementing creating new file
 - implement datanode heartbeat storage information (integrate into addBlock)
 - support needLocation flag on getListing